arav06/web3/freshman/README.md

 Bitcoin uses the proof of work algorithm and Ethereum moved over to proof of stake (from proof of work) during the serenity patch (the merge)

-In proof of work, the miners solve complex problems and the first miner to solve it will add the block to the blockchain and get a reward.
+- Proof of work -> Miners solve complex problems and the first miner to solve it will add the block to the blockchain and get a reward.
 Uses more computing power and hence more electricity.
 Greater computing power = Greater chances of reward

-In proof of stake, there are validators to verify a transaction instead of miners.
+- Proof of stake -> There are validators to verify a transaction instead of miners.
 A validator is randomly selected to verify a set of transactions and add it to a block and it to the blockchain.
 To become a validator, one must make a security deposit known as stake.
 Greater security deposit = Greater chance of being a validator

 It was built by Vitalik Buterin and the Ethereum Foundation oversees the open source development